xpack/xcdl-cli-ts/website/_xcdl.github.io/guide/build.md

 #### Google Test

-XCDL itself does not include a specific testing infrastructure and tests may use any C/C++ testing infrastructure.
+xCDL itself does not include a specific testing infrastructure and tests may use any C/C++ testing infrastructure.

-µOS++ fully supports the [Google Test](https://code.google.com/p/googletest/) testing infrastructure, and XCDL should be able to configure the environment required to run these tests.
+µOS++ fully supports the [Google Test](https://code.google.com/p/googletest/) testing infrastructure, and xCDL should be able to configure the environment required to run these tests.

 #### Running tests on the host